OpenLocalizationTestOrg/azure-docs-pr-test.it-IT/articles/hdinsight/hdinsight-deep-learning-caffe-spark.md

     #compile CaffeOnSpark
     pushd ${CAFFE_ON_SPARK}
-    #always clean up the environment before building (especially when rebuiding), or there will be errors such as "failed to execute goal org.apache.maven.plugins:maven-antrun-plugin:1.7:run (proto) on project caffe-distri: An Ant BuildException has occured: exec returned: 2"
+    #always clean up hello environment before building (especially when rebuiding), or there will be errors such as "failed tooexecute goal org.apache.maven.plugins:maven-antrun-plugin:1.7:run (proto) on project caffe-distri: An Ant BuildException has occured: exec returned: 2"
     make clean
-    #the build step usually takes 20~30 mins, since it has a lot maven dependencies
+    #hello build step usually takes 20~30 mins, since it has a lot maven dependencies
     make build
     popd
     export LD_LIBRARY_PATH=${CAFFE_ON_SPARK}/caffe-public/distribute/lib:${CAFFE_ON_SPARK}/caffe-distri/distribute/lib